 Do lychees contain fatal toxins?
 Is consuming lychees dangerous for kids?
-What is hypoglycaemia?
-To answer all these questions and more, ParentCircle talks to experts to understand better.
+What is hypoglycemia?
+To answer all these questions and more, ParentCircle talks to experts

-Over the past few days newspapers and online media have been carrying disturbing stories of the tragic deaths of over 150 children in Muzaffarpur and neighbouring areas of Bihar.
-Reportedly, these children died after consuming lychees, a seasonal fruit of that region.
-The recent alarming reports have left parents of young children anguished across India.
-They are in a dilemma as several questions arise — Is lychee safe for kids?
+We've all come across news reports about the tragic deaths of over 150 children that happened in Muzaffarpur and neighboring areas of Bihar.
+Reportedly, these children died after consuming lychees, seasonal fruit of that region.
+Such news have parents worried - Is lychee safe for kids?
 Does the lychee fruit come with any health benefits?
 What are the side effects of consuming this tropical fruit?

-Few experts are of the opinion that mix of factors like, heatwave, malnutrition, toxins in lychee, encephalitis and hypoglycaemia, are involved and played a role in this distressing situation.
+Few experts are of the opinion that a mix of factors like heatwave, malnutrition, toxins in lychee, encephalitis and hypoglycemia, are involved and played a role in this distressing situation.
 Back in 2014, Muzaffarpur witnessed several deaths of kids, and those fatalities too were linked to the consumption of lychee fruit.
-Hence, to address this situation, ParentCircle talks to two experts, Dr Sachin Bhise, paediatrician, Motherhood Hospital, Pune and Priya Kathpal, nutritionist and founder of Nutrify, to delve deeper into this grave issue.
-Let’s hear what these experts have to say, so that you can make an informed decision.
+Hence, to address this situation, ParentCircle talks to two experts, Dr Sachin Bhise, pediatrician, Motherhood Hospital, Pune and Priya Kathpal, nutritionist and founder of Nutrify, to delve deeper into this grave issue.
+Let's hear what these experts have to say so that you can make an informed decision.
 We have also decoded some medical terms for your better understanding.

 Excerpts from the talk:

-Priya Kathpal, Nutritionist: Lychees are high in nutrition with essential vitamin C. It is a powerhouse of minerals and boosts immunity too.
+Priya Kathpal, nutritionist: Lychees are high in nutrition with essential vitamin C. It is a powerhouse of minerals and boosts immunity too.
 It is also very hydrating.
-Lychee is the perfect fruit for a hot summer day, as it contains 90 per cent water content, thereby perfect for fighting dehydration.
+Lychee is the perfect fruit for a hot summer day, as it contains 90% water content, thereby perfect for fighting dehydration.
 If your child is healthy, eats well, there is nothing to stop him from enjoying delicious lychees.
-As, there are health benefits to the lychee fruit.
+There are health benefits to the lychee fruit.

 However, as indicated by the Bihar tragedy, parents need to be vigilant about their child's diet.
 Hence, avoid giving lychees on an empty stomach as the toxins present in the lychees could react negatively within their system.